zelongc/cloud-project/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
-* Inspiration
-* etc
+* Professor Richard Sinnott, gave us great pressure to do the project....ORZ....